 For many years, when friends moved here, I’d visit Half-Price Books to grab a couple of welcome-to-Texas gifts.
-This was before bookfinder.com, so like some hunter-gatherer, I’d roam among the bookshelves, rummaging for old copies of Larry McMurtry’s ‘In a Narrow Grave’ or ‘Walter Benjamin at the Dairy Queen.‘ The two essay collections are reflective, historically-informed and entertainingly jaundiced; they’re field guides to the strange history, peoples and customs hereabouts.
+This was in the age before bookfinder.com, so like some bearskinned hunter-gatherer, I’d roam among the bookshelves, rummaging for old copies of Larry McMurtry’s ‘In a Narrow Grave’ or ‘Walter Benjamin at the Dairy Queen.‘ The two essay collections are reflective, historically-informed and entertainingly jaundiced; they’re field guides to the strange history, peoples and customs hereabouts.

 Although ‘Grave’ came out in 1968, many of its insights still have a serrated edge: “Most of what I have said about Houston’s pretensions could simply be repeated for Dallas.
 Houston is open, an opportunist’s delight.
 Dallas is cleaner than Houston; cleaner because more tightly controlled.”

 Still, it’s undeniable some observations in ‘Grave’ have been bulldozed into irrelevance by a half-century of colossal urbanization, immigration and whatever ‘Texas chic’ happens to be this year.
 But then in 1999, in “Walter Benjamin,” at the age of 60, McMurtry felt the need for a cultural and autobiographical summing up, a look around the landscape and history that had been his subjects (some might say targets) for so long: “In the West, lifting up one’s eyes to the heavens can be a wise thing, for much of the land is ugly.
 The beauty of the sky is redemptive; its beauty prompts us to forgive the land its cruelty.”